 This is an exciting time in the life of LeTourneau University with growth and expansion taking place all across campus.
-Here in the History & Political Science Department, growth is also occurring, with new programs and courses.
+Here in the History, Political Science & Criminal Justice Department, growth is also occurring, with new programs and courses.
 Our students are preparing for careers in such fields as academia, law, international relations and public policy, and it’s truly a blessing to be a part to that process.

-The faculty of LeTourneau University’s History & Political Science department are dedicated to our students.
+The faculty of LeTourneau University’s History, Political Science & Criminal Justice department are dedicated to our students.
 We are committed to the task of challenging and equipping our students intellectually, as well as preparing them to be productive citizens who can confidently and competently pursue their chosen vocation and answer Christ’s call of service in their lives.
-We work closely with our students, promoting academic rigor in our courses and encouraging them in the acquisition of a broad body of historical and political knowledge and in the development of excellent communication, research, and analytical skills.
+We work closely with our students, promoting academic rigor in our courses and encouraging them in the acquisition of a broad body of knowledge and in the development of excellent communication, research, and analytical skills.

 As I mentioned, it’s a blessing to be a part of this vibrant academic community and to see the many wonderful things our students do when they go out into “every workplace and every nation.”
 Take some to time to tour our site, and if you have any questions at all, don’t hesitate to contact me.